 I honestly have no idea how to respond to that.

 I barely had recovered from the one we did a few month back to be honest.

 I think we’ve just about reached the end here.
 Do you have any final words of wisdom before we call it a night?

 Oh, I always deliver at the end, this is a lot of pressure.

 Still the reigning champ of closing comments for any interview I’ve done is Broadway star Lesli Margherita who gave the world this gem, “Remember, five inch lucite heels instantly class up any outfit.“.
 Your move Miz Cracker.

 I have such an excellent response to that, but I can’t because it would get me fired.
 So I’ll say this.
 The wisdom of our day is “cut toxic people out of your life.”
 Don’t do that, you toxic whiner.
 Put up with your friends the way they put up with you when you broke up with Trade and didn’t stop scream-weeping for six months.
 I mean, use your common sense.
 But don’t be so spoiled that you can’t weather hard times with somebody.
-I say this after two years of systematically phasing out every friend I ever had LOL
+I say this after two years of systematically phasing out every friend I ever had!
+Laughs

 So wait, does that mean you’ll still talk to me after this or not?